nadim4114/lvgl_4_rpi4/README.md

 # Demo app for LVGL demo app
 This repo contains a demo GUI application, which will be run on a Raspberry Pi4.
 The goal is to have a clean base we can work on.

-It is designed to work with the hdmi
+It is designed to work with the hdmi display and touchscreen

+# Users can use it as reference to start a fresh project.

 # Run LVGL demo on RaspiOS